epinio/epinio/CONTRIBUTING.md

     Signed-off-by: John Smith <john.smith@example.com>
 ```

-Notice the `Author` and `Signed-off-by` lines match.
+Notice how the `Author` and `Signed-off-by` lines match.
 If they don't your PR will
 be rejected by the automated DCO check.

 ## Pull Requests